Vizzuality/i2i/README.md

 ## Deploy

-Has to be done from within the server, inside of the project's folder execute the file named `start_docker.sh`.
+Has to be done from within the server, inside of the project's folder execute the file named `start-docker.sh`.